RARDEN: Design

 The weapon uses a long recoil system of operation, for minimum recoil forces on the mounting and vehicle.
 Spent cases are ejected forwards.
 The weapon was also designed for minimum inboard length, allowing for more space in the turret or a smaller turret.
 Another feature is that no gas from the gun escapes into the turret.

 The cartridge case used is 170 mm in length and is based on the Hispano-Suiza 831-L round.
+It differs from the 831 in that it uses a brass cartridge instead of the 831's steel one.

 Unlike the belt-fed or drum-fed systems on many vehicle weapons, Rarden is manually loaded with 3-round clips.
 Each 3-round clip is loaded into the magazine as a unit, similar to the 4-round clips of the Bofors 40 mm gun.
 The magazine can hold two 3-round clips at a time.
 This limits its capacity for automatic fire.
 The Rarden gun does not require an external power source and can remain in action even if the vehicle is disabled, provided that provision is made for manual traverse and elevation of the turret or mount and for sighting the weapon.